MichelleSoon (1)

 “It is an act which requires both the husband and the wife to be fully naked – literally and figuratively – with each other.”

-A screenshot from Focus on the Family’s latest series of equipping videos.
-In this episode, Michelle tells host Joshua Liong how parents can explain sex to young children in a way that is easy to understand.
+A screenshot from Focus on the Family Singapore’s latest series of equipping videos.
+In this episode, Michelle tells host Joshua Liong how parents can explain to young children about sex.

 While sex is pleasurable and promotes bonding, it is also powerful because it can bring about a continuation of generations, said Michelle.
 “It is still the reason why mankind exists today, right?”